IPv6-mPvD/mpvd-ietf-drafts/draft-ietf-intarea-provisioning-domains.md

 # Security Considerations {#security}

+Since the PvD ID RA option can contain an RA header and other RA options, any security considerations that apply for specific RA options continue to apply when used within a PvD ID option.

 Although some solutions such as IPsec or SeND {{?RFC3971}}
 can be used in order to secure the IPv6 Neighbor Discovery Protocol, in practice actual deployments largely rely on link layer or physical layer security mechanisms (e.g., 802.1x {{IEEE8021X}}) in conjunction with RA Guard {{?RFC6105}}.

+Fragmentation of RAs can lead to processing only part of a PvD ID option, which could lead to hosts receiving only part of the contained options.
+As discussed in {{router}}, routers MUST include the PvD ID option in all fragments generated.

-This specification does not improve the Neighbor Discovery Protocol security model, but extends the purely link-local trust relationship between the host and the default routers with HTTP over TLS communications which servers are authenticated as rightful owners of the FQDN received within the trusted PvD ID RA option.
+This specification does not improve the Neighbor Discovery Protocol security model, but simply validates that the owner of the PvD FQDN authorizes its use with the prefix advertised by the router.
+In combination with implicit trust in the local router (if present), this gives the host some level of assurance that the PvD is authorized for use in this environment.
+However, when the local router cannot be trusted, no such guarantee is available.

 It must be noted that {{misconfig}} of this document only provides reasonable assurance against misconfiguration but does not prevent a hostile network access provider from advertising incorrect information that could lead applications or hosts to select a hostile PvD.

-Users cannot be assumed to be able to meaningfully differentiate between "safe" and "unsafe" networks.
-This is a known attack surface that is present whether or not PvDs are in use, and hence cannot be addressed by this document.
-However, a host that correctly implements the multiple PvD architecture ({{!RFC7556}}) using the mechanism described in this document will be less susceptible to such attacks than a host that does not by being able to check for the various misconfigurations described in this document.
+However, a host that correctly implements the multiple PvD architecture ({{!RFC7556}}) using the mechanism described in this document will be less susceptible to some attacks than a host that does not by being able to check for the various misconfigurations or inconsistencies described in this document.

+Since expiration times provided in PvD Additional Information use absolute time, these values can be skewed for hosts without an accurate time base, or due to clock skew.
+Such time values MUST NOT be used for security-sensitive functionality or decisions.

 # Privacy Considerations